postboxcms/laravelinstaller/README.md

 # Laravel Installer
-Laravel installer is an independent plugin to create installation panel for your app
+Laravel installer is an independent plugin to create installation wizard for your app